 Free Trial

 maria

-Maria Znamenska, Retina Expert, PhD Ophthalmology, Altris AI Medical Director
+Maria Znamenska, Retina Expert, PhD Ophthalmology, Altris IMS Medical Director

 My name is Maria Znamenska.
-I am an ophthalmologist with a PhD in ophthalmology and the Medical Director of Altris AI.
+I am an ophthalmologist with a PhD in ophthalmology and the Medical Director of Altris IMS.
 I have been practicing and teaching OCT for more than 16 years.
-I want to show you how Artificial Intelligence can be used for OCT analysis with real OCT scans with AMD (drusen), DR, and GA retina pathologies.
+I want to show you how artificial intelligence can be used for OCT analysis with real OCT scans of AMD (drusen), DR, and GA retina pathologies.

+Free Trial